 Social-Emotional Book Companion Bundle

 Are you looking to make your SEL read-alouds more meaningful?
 Try the Social-Emotional Book Companions Bundle by Proud to be Primary.
-Students will enjoy listening to a great selection of picture books as they learn valuable SEL skills.
+Students will enjoy listening to a great selection of picture books while learning valuable SEL skills.

 Each book companion has over six activities, including writing prompts. book activities and book discussion questions focused on comprehension and social-emotional skills.